Top Menu

 The materials I used:

-The drawers are a simple box that I put together with pocket holes holding to the front and brad nails to the back.
+The drawers are a simple box that I put together with pocket holes on the front and brad nails on the back.

 You can skip this part and simply attach the bottom to each drawer with screws.

-I build them mostly with 1/2 plywood and didn't use drawer slides because again, I didn't want them weighing too much.
+I built them mostly from 1/2-inch plywood and didn't use drawer slides because, again, I didn't want them to weigh too much.

 Once the drawers were all done, I proceeded with the installation.